Documentation, standards alignment, and project information.

 AITBM is a community-driven, volunteer effort built for OWASP practitioners, AI security assessors, ML engineers, and compliance teams.
 It carries no commercial licensing and no paid-tooling dependencies, and is designed to be usable by assessors without an ML research background — every rubric is operationally concrete.

-Led from the OWASP Taiwan Chapter, AITBM is developed in the open and its documentation is licensed under CC BY 4.0.
+Led from the OWASP Taiwan Chapter, AITBM is developed in the open and its documentation is licensed under the MIT License.